 Yoshida further expressed while announcing Project Morpheus, “I have long dreamed about VR and the possibilities it brings in regards to game development.
 This new technology will deliver a sense of presence, where you as the player actually feel like you’re inside the game and your emotions feel that much more real.”

-The first thing most of you are probably thinking is, “how does this compare to the Oculus Rift?”…Well, visually the Project Morpheus VR headset is very sleek, and looks like it comes straight out of a futuristic Sci-fi movie.
-With its bright LED’s illuminating the outter edges of the white and black head mounted unit, Project Morpheus uses a 1080p LCD with a 90-degree field of view, 1000hz display, 15mm eye relief, built in accelerometer and gyroscope sensors, and integrates with the PlayStation Camera for accurate positional tracking and PlayStation Move for motion control.
+The first thing most of you are probably thinking is, “how does this compare to the Oculus Rift?”…Well, visually the Project Morpheus VR headset is very sleek, and looks like it comes straight out of a futuristic sci-fi movie.
+With its bright LED’s illuminating the outer edges of the white and black head-mounted unit, Project Morpheus uses a 1080p LCD with a 90-degree field of view, 1000hz display, 15mm eye relief, built-in accelerometer, and gyroscope sensors, and integrates with the PlayStation Camera for accurate positional tracking and PlayStation Move for motion control.
 It also features Sony’s new 3D audio tech, which is capable of recreating omnidirectional sound in real-time that triggers based on your head’s orientation.

 As with most development prototypes the specs and design concept are not finalized, and subject to change as Sony gets closer to a consumer launch.

 Dr. Richard Marks, Sony’s R&D unit Magic Lab, pointed out that Project Morpheus will not only be used for games, but also for non-gaming applications.
-Sony is attempting to go beyond just gaming with their virtual reality prototype.
-In a partnership with NASA, Marks is currently working on project that involves a virtual space walk on the surface of Mars.
-Marks went on to explain that Sony is focusing on six main areas in order for VR to be successful to gain mass market appeal in the industry—these areas include: sight, sound, tracking, control, ease of use, and content.
+Sony is attempting to go beyond just gaming with its virtual reality prototype.
+In a partnership with NASA, Marks is currently working on a project that involves a virtual spacewalk on the surface of Mars.
+Marks went on to explain that Sony is focusing on six main areas in order for VR to be successful to gain mass-market appeal in the industry—these areas include sight, sound, tracking, control, ease of use, and content.

 Sony’s Project Morpheus will be available for demonstration to GDC attendees this week.
 No consumer release date from Sony, or Oculus has been announced as of yet.
 We will be sure to keep you posted.